boreq/unfuck-files-from-my-camera-please/README.md

 the lines of `2024-12-06 14:41:23.ext` or the same with a suffix e.g.
 `2024-12-06 14:41:23 00005.ext` if there is a conflict in the timestamps.

+I guess this could actually be useful to someone who has an old Nikon camera.
+See [Compatiblity](#compatibility), it's easy to add new ones.

 ## Deps

 Needs `mediainfo` and `exiv2` as it just calls those.